nnnGi/Nytescript/README.md

 # Nytescript
 ![Python Version](https://img.shields.io/badge/Python-%3E=3.12-blue.svg) \
-By right, this is a fork of https://github.com/davidcallanan/py-myopl-code It is a simple, interpreted esoteric programming language (esolang) implemented in Python.
+It is a simple, interpreted esoteric programming language (esolang) implemented in Python.
 It's designed to be an easy language to use and remember the syntax for.

-### Warning:
-Nytescript is not intended for practical use.
-Its primary purpose is for fun, experimentation, and exploring the boundaries of my skill :)

 ## Getting Started
 ### Prerequisites